stilinsk/dbt_zero_to_hero/README.md

 $env:DAGSTER_DBT_PARSE_PROJECT_ON_LOAD = 1
 dagster dev
 ```
-run the above commands individually to launch the dagster project and in local host your project will be avilable there
+run the above commands individually to launch the dagster project and in local host your project will be available there